RobinLinus/coins-legacy/notes/intermediate-hash.md

 This leaves enough room to craft malicious transactions with an output such that the `suffix` can be interpreted as:
 ```
-<residue> // residue of the inputs. throw away
+<residue> // residue of the inputs. throw that away
 outputs count:		01
 output #1
 	value:		<8 bytes>